 Declan Flynn.
 It's such an Irish name, isn't it?
-You can imagine some of this friends and family abbreviating it, the way Irish people when they love you: Decco Flynn.
+You can imagine some of his friends and family abbreviating it, the way Irish people when they love you: Decco Flynn.
 Dekky.
 Decster.

 What do we know about Declan Flynn?
-He worked at Aer Rianta, the airport authority, in Dublin, which was a solid job in the recession hit early 1980's.
+He worked at Aer Rianta, the airport authority, in Dublin, which was a solid job in the recession hit the early 1980s.

 We also know that he lived on the Swords Road in a place called Whitehall just outside the city.
 It's a typical young Irish life of the period, frankly.

 But the funny thing is that a lot of people knew more about the 30-year-old Declan than his own family did.
 For example, some people in Dublin's tiny, embattled gay community knew that he was gay.
 His own family did not.
 He wasn't out to them.

 In fact, when confronted with the truth later on his father denied that he ever was gay.
 So is it any surprise his own family didn't know he got so lonely sometimes he would visit a local pickup spot where other young men like himself would go to find some romantic company?

 Declan had identified himself to the gay community in the city by helping out the odd time at the Hirshfield Center in Temple Bar, the name itself suggesting there was something foreign about his condition.